-By Marlon Wilkinson.
-Last Updated 11th August 2022.
-Welcome to our guide on claiming non-fault accident compensation.
-Here, you will find a full and detailed guide to making a non-fault accident claim for a collision that you have sustained a personal injury in.
-Non-fault accident claims are some of the most usual kinds of cases we pursue on behalf of our customers.
-But what is a non-fault claim, and do you have to declare non fault claims to your insurer?
-Here we answer this question about the no fault insurance claims process.
-We answers other too, such as “What can I claim for in a non-fault car accident?’ and ‘What are the latest non fault accident compensation payouts guidelines?’
-Plus, we talk about different types of insurance in a no fault claim.
+By Danielle Griffin.
+Last Updated 21st March 2023.
+Welcome to our guide on claiming non fault accident compensation.
+Here, you will find a full and detailed guide to making a non fault accident claim for a collision that you have sustained a personal injury in.
+Non fault accident claims are some of the most usual kinds of cases we pursue on behalf of our customers.
+But what is a non fault claim, and do you have to declare non fault claims to your insurer?
+We answers questions, such as “What can I claim for in a non-fault car accident?’ and ‘What are the latest non fault accidents compensation payouts guidelines?’

 Select a section: